MemDawg26/Programs/README.md

 file (spam_app.py) to load in the already trained model.
 Now, it takes maybe 5-10 seconds to load in the model and start taking input.
 My spam_app.py takes in a sender's email, a subject line, and a body, sticks it together and analyzes based on the training data.
-Note that when you put the data together to make a prediction, it must be in the same format.
+Note that when you put the data together to make a prediction, it must be in the same format that it was for training.
 So if in the training you had sender, subject, body, and url, your vector in the new file must also collect the same information.

 ## Future Project
 My next plan is to work on a web-based GUI for the spam_app.
 While I don't mind running in terminal, I think